BMC TrueSight Server Automation vs Chef comparison

 BMC TrueSight Server Automation vs. Chef

 BMC TrueSight Server Automation is ranked 12th in Configuration Management with 18 reviews while Chef is ranked 16th in Configuration Management with 18 reviews.
 BMC TrueSight Server Automation is rated 8.2, while Chef is rated 8.0.
-The top reviewer of BMC TrueSight Server Automation writes "Easy to deploy, automatic patching, and scalable".
-On the other hand, the top reviewer of Chef writes "Useful for large infrastructure, reliable, but steep learning cureve".
+The top reviewer of BMC TrueSight Server Automation writes "Helps to automate and configure the endpoints of servers ".
+On the other hand, the top reviewer of Chef writes "Easy configuration management, optimization abilities, and complete infrastructure and application automation".
 BMC TrueSight Server Automation is most compared with Red Hat Ansible Automation Platform, BigFix, Red Hat Satellite, Microsoft Configuration Manager and HashiCorp Terraform, whereas Chef is most compared with Jenkins, AWS Systems Manager, Microsoft Azure DevOps, Microsoft Configuration Manager and SaltStack.
 See our BMC TrueSight Server Automation vs. Chef report.

 See our list of best Configuration Management vendors.